Homemade dandelion tea using fresh dandelions I picked earlier that day!

 - 4 cups filtered water

-- Strain out the dandelion and reserve the liquid for your tea.
+- Strain out the dandelion (can compost) and reserve the liquid for your tea.

 - Dilute the tea with water if the flavour is too strong.

 Dandelion root also makes a wonderful coffee substitute when roasted and made into a dandelion latte.

 If you gather wild-grown dandelions it’s important to make sure that the area has not been sprayed with pesticides or herbicides and that it doesn’t come from an area where pets have done their business.